Gigant (manga): Manga

 In July 2019, Seven Seas Entertainment announced the license of the manga for English language release in March 2020.

-Volume list
+Volumes

 Related media

 Shogakukan published a drawn gravure set featuring Chiho in a bikini in 2019, and a photo set featuring gravure model Aika Sawaguchi cosplaying in Chiho's t-shirt and a bikini in 2020.

 Reception

-The series has performed well commercially, with over one million volumes in circulation as of July 2020.
-As of December 2020, the manga had 1.2 million copies in circulation.
+The series has performed well commercially, with over one million volumes in circulation by July 2020.
+By December 2020, the manga had 1.2 million copies in circulation.